shaniber/pathfinder_characters/Lighthouse Kid.md

 			SR: No
 			Effect: This spell allows you to inscribe your personal rune or mark.
 			Target: One personal rune or mark, all of which must fit within 1 sq. ft.
-			DESC:  This spell allows you to inscribe your personal rune or mark.

 		Detect Magic (Divination)
 			Saves: None	DC: